-Over the years, email marketing has developed a strong reputation of something between a savior with 200% conversion rates and a pure miracle that will keep bringing you clients with no efforts from your side.
+Over the years, email marketing has developed a strong reputation of something between a savior with 200% conversion rates and a pure miracle that will keep bringing you clients with no effort from your side.

 So, it’s only natural that everybody’s doing email marketing these days – from Amazon and eBay to your local cheesecake place ‘Mama’s Little Bakery’.

-I know, sometimes, it seems that one cute email with a funny gif in it is all it really takes to nail email marketing down.
+I know, sometimes, it seems that one cute email with a funny GIF in it is all it really takes to nail email marketing down.

 But they are called email campaigns for a reason as there’s a huge work hidden behind every letter that lands in your inbox.

-Then they had to put your data into a database where hundreds and thousands of other emails already exist.
+Then they had to put your data into a database where hundreds and thousands of other emails exist.

-Then they had to research and segment their database by age, interests, previous purchases, you name it.
+Next, they had to research and segment their database by age, interests, previous purchases, you name it.

-What is a triggered email marketing campaign?
+What is a triggered email?

 I think the most known example of such triggered emails are those companies send to reduce cart abandonment.